Personal Inscriptions

 Calligraphy is made up of thick and thin lines

 I learned to love pen and ink at the beginning of my artistic career.
 I found drawing or writing with such high contrast, to be challenging and exciting.
 Years later, I burned a typographic design of mine into wood and never looked back.
 With wood I was able to maintain the high contrast paper offered, while conjuring a new tactile experience to the piece.
-Rather than this being a piece of art which is off limits to touch, letter carvings often evoke the viewer to reach out and trace the grooves with their fingers, creating a sensory connection to both the material and the message it conveys.
+Rather than this being a piece of art which is off limits to touch, letter carvings often encourage the viewer to reach out and trace the grooves with their fingers, creating a sensory connection to both the material and the message it conveys.